NLive Radio: History

 In October 2016, the station launched on-air as a joint project between the community of Northampton and the University of Northampton, with the aim to provide a local radio service for everyone across Northampton, as well as help the University with its aim to serve its local community and be part of the cultural fabric of the town.

-In September 2019, the station announced that Martin Steers had become the Station Manager with a vision to grow and develop the station.
+In September 2019, the station announced that Rebecca Steers had become the Station Manager with a vision to grow and develop the station.

 In December 2019, the station released a version of Do They Know It's Christmas? in aid of the KidsAid charity.
 It also hosted political coverage of the results of the 2019 United Kingdom general election.

 In March 2020, teenage-presenter Will Oelrich was nominated for a 'BBC Sounds Rising Talent 16-18' Young Audio award.

-In July 2020 the station distributed free radio sets to vulnerable residents.
+In July 2020, the station distributed free radio sets to vulnerable residents.